department-of-veterans-affairs/veteran-facing-services-tools/README.md

 [yalc](https://github.com/whitecolor/yalc) is recommended for testing module publication- see installation instructions.

+* Install Yalc globally if you don't have it.
+      $ yarn global add yalc

 * With yalc installed, run `npm run test-publish`

-Copies `package.json` to the `dist/jean-pants` directory and publishes the exported components to the local yalc directory as a `@department-of-veteran-affairs/jean-pants` module.
+Copies `package.json` to the `dist/jean-pants` directory and publishes the exported components to the local yalc directory as a `@department-of-veterans-affairs/jean-pants` module.

 * In the `vets-website` project, run `yalc link @department-of-veteran-affairs/jean-pants` and subsequently `yalc update`